HIV trial in Libya: Libyan report

 The prosecution advanced a contrary report drawn up by a Libyan expert panel.
 The scientific community became politically embroiled in events when the criminal court in Benghazi rejected Montagnier/Colizzi in favor of the conclusions of the Libyan experts.
 After the conviction, Colizzi said the scientific evidence being used against them "is so irrational it's unbelievable" and the verdict read "like a bad spy film."

 Genetic analysis first published in Nature

-On 6 December 2006, the influential science journal Nature published a new study which examined the mutation history of the HIV found in blood samples from some of the children, and concluded that a number of those children had been infected well before the six defendants arrived in Libya.
+On 6 December 2006, the science journal Nature published a new study which examined the mutation history of the HIV found in blood samples from some of the children, and concluded that a number of those children had been infected well before the six defendants arrived in Libya.
 In addition, a common ancestor of the strains that infected the children was already present in Libya.
 The study was based on statistical models of the rate of evolution in HIV derived from previous outbreaks.
 The publication was reported in newspapers world-wide and sparked an editorial campaign by Nature calling for the acquittal of the defendants.

 The authors of the study agreed to make fully available all the data they had used so that independent confirmations could be made.